As the Esperanza Board we not only focus on the organization’s mission, strategy, goals but are engaged with all aspects of Esperanza’s work.

 Medora Hix, President

 Medora is a professional Christian educator, with degrees in Social Work from Florida State University and a Masters in Religious Education from McMaster Divinity College, Ontario, Canada.
-Having served churches in several states, she is currently the Director of Christian Faith Formation at Cary Presbyterian Church, Cary NC, a position she has held for ten years.
+Having served churches in several states, she is currently the Director of Christian Faith Formation at Cary Presbyterian Church, Cary NC, a position she has held for eleven years.

 It was through Cary Presbyterian that she became involved with mission in Guatemala.
 From the first trip in 2013 with another church she has been a passionate advocate of engaging folks in the U.S. to reach out and form relationships with the indigenous people of Guatemala.
 She believes this can be a rich experience, both ways.
 While she may travel to other locales for business or pleasure, it is going to Guatemala that is one of the high points of her year.
 She embraces and promotes the idea that ‘together, we can make a real difference.’
 Her husband, three children and five grandchildren support her involvement.